 - Complete financial aid verification (if applicable)

-- Complete a job application online using NeoGov
+- Complete a job application online using Workday

-Only awarded and eligible students may apply for a Federal Work-Study position via NeoGov.
-A NeoGov account can be created using a Barry email account (firstname.lastname@example.org).
+Only awarded and eligible students may apply for a Federal Work-Study position via Workday.
+A Workday account can be created using a Barry email account and valid password.
 An application may be submitted for up to three positions.
 Only students with a complete job application and a completed financial aid verification status will be considered.
 Placement is completed on a first-come, first-served basis.
-Applicants may view the status of their job application on NeoGov.
+Applicants may view the status of their job application on Workday.

 1. How is eligibility determined?

-In order to be eligible for Federal Work-Study, a student must demonstrate financial need, be a full-time, degree-seeking student (enrolled in least 12 credit hours per semester), and be a U.S. citizen or permanent resident.
+In order to be eligible for Federal Work-Study, a student must demonstrate financial need, be degree-seeking student, and be a U.S. citizen or permanent resident.
 You must apply for financial aid and be awarded Federal Work-Study (FWS) as part of the financial aid package.
-To apply, you should submit the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.ed.gov.
-If you demonstrate financial need as a result of filing the FAFSA, Federal Work-Study may be awarded.
+To apply, you should submit the Free Application for Federal Student Aid (FAFSA) online at https://fafsa.ed.gov.

 Returning students must maintain satisfactory academic progress while employed in the program (complete 24 credits per academic year with a minimum cumulative grade point average of 2.0) and not be in default on any Federal Title IV or state student loan program.